 Have you got a squeaky door that drives you mad?
 There’s a way of fixing it and you won’t need to replace it.
 Have you got any talcum powder?
 Sprinkle it on your door and this will quieten the squeak.
 Alternatively, check your kitchen cupboards for olive oil or vegetable oil as this will stop the squeak too.
 Just use an old rag or a tissue to apply the oil to your hinges.

 Bonus Tip: If you’ve got squeaky floorboards, talcum powder can be used on those too.
 Just sprinkle the talcum powder on the areas on the floorboards you can hear the squeak.

 Have you got a rug on your laminate or wooden flooring that slips and slides as you walk on it?
 This can be a real slip and fall risk for you and your family.
 We would recommend using some double-sided sticky tape.
-Placing this under the rug, along the sides and on the corners, will stop it slipping.
+Placing this under the rug, along the sides and on the corners, will stop it from slipping.
 Thus, making it safer for everyone in your home.

 Have you got a dripping tap that is driving you mad?
 You’ll need to call in a professional to repair it properly.
-However, in the short term we would recommend you use some dental floss.
+However, in the short term, we would recommend you use some dental floss.
 Wrap one end around the dripping faucet and lay the rest into the drain.
 While it won’t stop the leak, it will stop the annoying drip dripping sound.

-We hope you like our top DIY tips and tricks for you home.
+We hope you like our top DIY tips and tricks for your home.
 Please give them a go and share some photos on our social media too.
 We would love to see how you get on.